AustinDevs/deadlinecalculators.com/_posts/2023-12-14-mental-health-benefits-of-indoor-cycling.md

 ## The CycleBar Experience

-At CycleBar, the focus isn’t just on physical fitness; it’s about creating an environment that supports mental well-being:
+At CycleBar, the focus isn't just on physical fitness; it's about creating an environment that supports mental well-being:

 - **Inspirational Instructors**: CycleBar instructors are not just fitness coaches; they are motivators who encourage a positive mental attitude.
 - **Supportive Community**: The group setting at CycleBar fosters a sense of belonging and community, crucial for mental health.